Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

 - Uses two regular expression replacements:
   - `/[a-z]/gi`: Matches all lowercase letters (a-z) globally (`g`) and case-insensitively (`i`).
 Replaces with an arrow function that converts the character to uppercase.
   - `/[A-Z]/g`: Matches all uppercase letters (A-Z) globally.
 Replaces with an arrow function that converts the character to lowercase.

+### Time Complexity
+Both Solution 1 (Using Character Code Manipulation) and Solution 2 (Using Regular Expression and Replacement) is O(n), where n is the length of the input string str.
+Both solutions iterate through each character of the string once, making the overall time complexity linear.

 </p>
 </details>